 So let’s see all the available options to get from Chios to Smirni or vice versa (Cesme – Sakiz), shall we?

-You can book your ferry ticket from Let’s Ferry but you have to pick up the ticket print out, from the departure port.
+You can book your ferry ticket from Ferryhopper but you have to pick up the ticket print out, from the departure port.

-There is one company that has so far listed their timetable for the summer of 2022.
-It is Sunrise Lines and the ferry on the schedule is San Nicolas The ship has a closed area as well as an open deck.
+There is one company that usually post their timetables well in advance.
+It is Sunrise Lines and the ferry on the schedule is San Nicolas.
+The ferry has a closed area as well as an open deck.

 However, in weeks to come and closer to Easter, the timetables of the summer come up and the options are a lot.
-Before Covid-19 hit the planet, if I am not wrong, there were 4 or 5 ferry boats doing the route from Chios to Cesme (to go to Smirni) and from Cesme to Sakiz (Chios).
-Now, after two summers of no to few options, it looks like more and more agencies will get back to business.
+Before COVID-19 hit the planet, if I am not wrong, there were 4 or 5 ferry boats doing the route from Chios to Cesme (to go to Smirni) and from Cesme to Sakiz (Chios).
+Now, after some summers of no few options, it looks like more and more agencies will get back to business.